 However the Fund award remain open until 1 February 2021.

 23 November 2020 - Fellowship and Grant applications

 A reminder that the deadline for preliminary Research Fellowship and Grant applications is fast approaching - deadline 10 December 2020.

 We look forward to hearing from you.

-Are you thinking of applying for a 2021 clinical project award?
+Are you thinking of applying for a 2022 clinical project

 Please see below from Freya an award winner in 2019.

 The NovoNordisk UK Research Foundation project fund was used to support a group of young people with Type 1 diabetes (T1DM) to produce a short animation informing others about starting secondary school with T1DM in a fun, impactful and empowering way.
 The young people also wanted the animation to increase understanding of T1DM and dispel common diabetes myths, for fellow pupils and teachers.
 They believed this would help other young people living with T1DM making the journey into secondary school.
 The animation has had thousands of views on social media, and many of the comments suggest that it is accessible and raises awareness of how T1DM can affect young people in schools.

 Freya Brown, FEND Doctoral Research Fellow.
 King’s College London.

 We are pleased to share some feedback from recipients of awards, we hope you are inspired to apply for funding.